JemmyKuria/Vaccine_Project/README.md

 Integration: Seamlessly called by the Streamlit app to process uploaded data and return predictions.

-Recommendation Generation (recommendation_generator.py):
+### Recommendation Generation (recommendation_generator.py):

-Analyzes predicted non-takers (unvaccinated individuals) to identify barriers (e.g., low knowledge, no insurance) and maps them to actionable strategies (e.g., SMS reminders, community partnerships).
+Analyses predicted non-takers (unvaccinated individuals) to identify barriers (e.g., low knowledge, no insurance) and maps them to actionable strategies (e.g., SMS reminders, community partnerships).
 Outputs a summary DataFrame with barrier profiles, affected counts, and recommendations, exported as CSV files (h1n1_recommendations.csv, seasonal_recommendations.csv).
 Integrated into the Streamlit app’s recommendation page for stakeholder use.